Q. What is the main difference between a Plug-in Hybrid (PHEV) and a Self Charging Hybrid?

 A. A Self charging hybrid cannot be plugged into a wall socket and charged at home/work prior to your journey.
 By charging a PHEV before your journey, it is possible to complete over 50km in fully electric power alone thus achieving emission-free driving.

 Q. Is a PHEV eligible for Government grants?

-A. From the 1st of January 2022, the PHEV purchase grant of €2,500 will no longer be available, however, PHEV vehicles will still receive supports including home charger grants and tolls.
+A. As of the 1st of January 2022, the PHEV purchase grant of €2,500 is no longer be available, however, PHEV vehicles will still receive supports including home charger grants and tolls.